Become a Vendor

 Step 2 – Learn the Market Rules & Regulations

-Note our new Sustainability Initiative for 2019 focused on reducing waste from single-use plastic shopping bags.
+Note our Sustainability Initiative focused on reducing waste from single-use plastic shopping bags.
 Vendors will not be allowed to distribute new single-use plastic bags with handles for customer purchases.

 Step 3 - Complete the Online Application

 All prospective vendors must submit a completed application, even if they have been a vendor at the Fishers Farmers’ Market in the past.